kubiyabot/agent-starter-template/README.md

 In this section, you will learn how to configure and customize the Kubiya Agent starter template.

 ### Dockerfile
-The Dockerfile is responsible for building the Docker image and includes the following tools:
+The [Dockerfile](Dockerfile) is responsible for building the Docker image for the custom Kubiya Agent.

-### entry.sh Script
-This script is the entrypoint for the Docker container.
-For more information about entrypoints, see the [Docker documentation](https://docs.docker.com/engine/reference/builder/#entrypoint).
+You can customize the Dockerfile to include additional tools and configurations.

 ### Tools Installed
 The Dockerfile includes the following tools: